Upshur County License Hearing Guide

 After Criminal Case Concludes

-- Reinstatement Requirements: Once any suspension period is over, you will need to take steps to reinstate your license.
+- Reinstatement Requirements: After your suspension period is over and your criminal case is resolved, you will need to take steps to reinstate your driver's license.

-- SR-22 Insurance Requirement: You may be required to obtain SR-22 insurance (high-risk auto insurance) for a period of time.
+- SR-22 Insurance Requirement: You may be required to maintain SR-22 insurance (proof of financial responsibility) for a certain period, typically two years, after your license is reinstated.

 Special Programs

-- Ignition Interlock Device Program: As mentioned above, the court may order you to install an IID in your vehicle.
+- Ignition Interlock Device (IID) Program: If required by the court or the DPS, you will need to install an IID on your vehicle.
 This device requires you to blow into it before starting your car, and it will prevent the car from starting if it detects alcohol.